Affinage

 2. 2024 Medium

-Evidence Co-immunoprecipitation and protein maturation analysis in wild-type versus Spem2-null epididymal sperm
+Evidence Co-immunoprecipitation and protein maturation assays in Spem2-null epididymal sperm

 PMID:38421455